What Type of Microgreens Should I Grow?

 1. Pre-soak your seeds, if necessary (see details on the type of microgreens above to figure out if this is needed or not)

-2. Fill your container with soil, gently compress it (to get the air pockets out) and mist until evenly moist
+2. Fill the tray with holes with soil, gently compress it (to get the air pockets out) and mist until evenly moist

-3. Sprinkle your seeds evenly over the soil and lightly mist with water
+3. Sprinkle the seeds evenly over the soil and lightly mist with water

-7. Once your blackout time is done and your seeds have germinated, remove the blackout dome and place your microgreens under a light source (large window or a grow light).
+8. Once the blackout time is done and your seeds have germinated, remove the blackout dome and place the tray near a light source (large window or a grow light).

 Are You Ready to Select Your Type of Microgreens?